-- 1. Visit www.tn.gov/tsacstudentportal
+1. Visit www.collegefortn.org/tsacstudentportal/

-- 2. Click the TSAC Student Portal box

-- 3. Click "Register", and if this is your first visit, Click "Create a Log in"

-- 4. Enter the required information including:

-- · Your first and last name exactly as it appears on your Social Security card

-- · Your Social Security number

-- · Your date of birth

-- · Your email address
+- 2. Click "Register", and if this is your first visit, Click "Create a Log in" - 3.
+Enter the required information including: - · Your first and last name exactly as it appears on your Social Security card - · Your Social Security number - · Your date of birth - · Your email address determining your scholarship eligibility or potential loss of an award.